SNH078/CMM-General-Store-App/README.md

 CMM is a self-initiated full-stack web application created to address a real-world business opportunity observed near my college campus (NIT bhopal).

-The nearest grocery store (located approximately 500 meters from my Hostel (H-7), within a 6-minute walking distance), run by an elderly shopkeeper in a residential colony, serves a large and consistent customer base , including 12 student hostels, 369 faculty/staff quarters, and surrounding local families—(1.4k+ homes) yet it lacks any digital infrastructure.
+The nearest grocery store (located approximately 500 meters from my Hostel (H-7), within a 6-minute walking distance), run by an elderly shopkeeper in a residential colony, serves a large and consistent customer base , including 12 student hostels, 369 faculty/staff quarters, and surrounding local families (1.4k+ homes) yet it lacks any digital infrastructure.

 Despite operating in a high-demand area, the store offers no online ordering, delivery, or inventory management, creating a clear case of demand without supply infrastructure.